 - Kept in a form which permits identification of the data subject

-Legal basis for the collection, processing and sharing of personal data as part of the sports and
+Legal basis for the collection, processing and sharing of personal data as part of the Sports & Recreation provision.

 Types of Personal data required

-How your personal data will be used/processed by the Rural, Community and Tourism section
+How your personal data will be used/processed by the Sports and Recreation Unit.

 Phone numbers and email addresses